 Create a Resource Group

-Once logged into the Azure Stack portal, the first step is to create a resource group that will contain the deployed resources.
+Once logged into the Azure Stack Resource Manager portal, the first step is to create a resource group that will contain the deployed resources.
 This is easily done by navigating to the Resource Group tab and clicking Add.
 This will prompt you to name your resource group and click Create to complete the operation.
 For this reference architecture all resources will be deployed under this resource group.

 Create a Virtual Network and configure Subnets

-A virtual network on the Azure Stack will provide an address space that does not conflict with the corporate network and will set the basis for deployed virtual machines, VPN connectivity and gateways.
+A virtual network on Azure Stack will provide an address space that does not conflict with the corporate network and will set the basis for deployed virtual machines, VPN connectivity and gateways.

-Navigate to Create virtual network page.
+Navigate to Create a virtual network page.
 Assuming the corporate network is 10.0.0.0/16, create a network with an address space 10.1.0.0/16 and a name of your choosing.
-Select Use existing Resource group and select the resource group created in step one.
+Select Use Existing Resource group and select the resource group created in step one.
 We also want to create 3 subnets within this address space:

 Subnet for the Cloud Access Connector(s), for example Subnet name “subnet-connector” with address range 10.1.0.128/26